slavko444/8085-Zadaca-2/README.md

 To run the program, you need an 8085 emulator or assembler.
 You can use emulators like DOSBox or TASM (Turbo Assembler).
 Here's how to run the program using e8085.exe:

-1. Download and install e8085.exe from [here](https://emu8086-microprocessor-emulator.en.softonic.com/).
+1. Download and install 8085 simulator from [here](https://emu8086-microprocessor-emulator.en.softonic.com/).
 2. Clone this repository to your local machine.
 3. Open e8085.exe and load the `Zadaca 2 code.asm` file.
 4. Assemble the code by pressing the Assemble button.